beattygraphics/README_Generator/README Generator.md

 ## Contributing
-Feel free to conect on GitHub, make a close of the work, request reviews and get noted in the README!
+Feel free to connect on GitHub, make a close of the work, request reviews and get noted in the README!

 ## Tests